boldbi/boldbi-kubernetes/helm/README.md

        loadBalancer
       </td>
       <td>
        Currently we have provided support for Nginx and Istio as Load Balancers in Bold BI.
-Please refer to [this](docs/configuration.md#load-balancing) section for configuring Load balancer for Bold BI.
+Please refer to <a href='docs/configuration.md#load-balancing'>this</a> section for configuring Load balancer for Bold BI.
       </td>
     </tr>
     <tr>